jian-shu-lab/Bering/README.rst

 Bering - Spatial Segmentation and Cell Annotation in Python
 ================================================

-**Bering** is a tool for the molecular annotation and cell annotation in single-cell spatial transcriptomics data.
-It is based on the `_torch_geometric`_ package and uses the `scanpy`_ package for the analysis of single-cell transcriptomics data.
+**Bering** is a deep learning algorithm for simultaneous molecular annotation and cell segmentation in single-cell spatial transcriptomics data.
 It builds on top of `torch_geometric`_ and `scanpy`_, from which it inherits modularity and scalability.
 It provides versatile models that leverages the spatial coordinates of the data, as well as pre-trained models across spatial technologies and tissues.